macote/ImgVw/README.md

 This project is compatible with:
 - Visual Studio 2017
-- Eclipse CDT with MinGW (GCC 6.3.0)
+- Eclipse CDT with MinGW

 ## Usage